What are banns?

 Do I have to be married in my local Church, or could I choose any church?

 You will normally be expected to attend services for at least six months before becoming eligible to be married in a church other than your parish church.
-If you want to get married in a church where neither of you live or is a regular worshipper, you will need to talk to the Vicar.
-Couples can apply for the Archbishop of Canterbury’s Special Licence, if one of them has a genuine and long-standing connection with the Church in which they wish to marry.
-To apply or find out more contact The Faculty Office, 1 The Sanctuary, Westminster, London SW1P 3JT tel: 020 7222 5381.
+If you want to get married in a church where neither of you lives or is a regular worshipper, you will need to talk to the Vicar.

 You will normally be expected to attend services for at least six months before becoming eligible to be married in a church other than your parish church.
-If you want to get married in a church where neither of you live or is a regular worshipper, you will need to talk to the Vicar.
-Couples can apply for the Archbishop of Canterbury’s Special Licence, if one of them has a genuine and long-standing connection with the Church in which they wish to marry.
-To apply or find out more contact The Faculty Office, 1 The Sanctuary, Westminster, London SW1P 3JT tel: 020 7222 5381.
+If you want to get married in a church where neither of you lives or is a regular worshipper, you will need to talk to the Vicar.

 Could I be married in church even if I don’t go to church?